dc99dc99/fit-geojson-converter/README.md

 ```

-There are two methods `transformFit()` and `transformGpx()`.
-Both take an optional maxLineElements second parameter which will split long lines into smaller features
+There is one method `transformFit()` which takes an optiona maxLineElements second parameter which will split long lines into separate line features

 ```
 //generates a geojson file containing LineString features, each